 Input stages not shown in this table can be used in the differential only mode or dual single-ended mode only.
 The differential input clock originating from the positive input will be referred to the same way as in differential only mode.
 The signal originating from the GPIO input will be referred to by using the index shown in the table.
 Note that this numbering scheme remains the same on all 8A3xxxx family members, regardless of the number of actual input pins.
 This is to simplify software portability between family members.
 PMOS versus NMOS mode does not have any effect for GPIO inputs.
+See the INPUT 0.IN MODE bit field.

-The 8A34043 supports input frequencies up to 150MHz for GPIO inputs, so no division is necessary.
+The 8A34004 supports input frequencies up to 150MHz for GPIO inputs, so no division is necessary.
 If the input reference clock frequency from the differential input path is higher than 150MHz, then it needs to be divided down to the internal frequency (less or equal to 150MHz) used by the DPLL with the divider shown in its path.
 For input reference clock frequencies less than 150MHz, the internal divider may be bypassed.
+See the INPUT\0.IN\DIV bit field.

-The 8A34043 has the option to lock to the rising or falling edge of the input clock signal for either path individually.
+The 8A34004 has the option to lock to the rising or falling edge of the input clock signal for either path individually.
+See the INPUT 0.IN MODE bit field.